-My kingdom is situated in the grand isle of Cups, and I'm grateful for that because I'm endlessly connected to the cycles of oceans.
+My kingdom is situated in the grand isle of Cups, and I’m grateful for that because I’m endlessly connected to the cycles of oceans.
 I also identify with the moods of the moon.
-Indeed, the moon's influence over the waters of the earth are similar to my own influence over my domain.
+Indeed, the moon’s influence over the waters of the earth is similar to my own influence over my domain.

 And grand influence I have.
 As the Queen of Cups I wield great power with my people.
 They trust me implicitly, although they keep me at a distance.
 You see, I am a powerful seer.
 I come by knowledge in unorthodox ways.
 I’m a double intuitive (clairvoyant and clairaudient) with clairsentient abilities as well.

 The world is like a conch shell I hold up to my ear, and it whispers to me all its secrets.
 So, when I’m talking to my loyal subjects, I’ll unknowingly reveal intimate details, or unwittingly unearth hidden facets in the discussion.
 I suppose I can understand how this would be unsettling for some.

 Some people call me faraway and reserved.
 Truth be known, I do feel a little foreign to the world, and perhaps this is why people call me “distant.”

 I feel as though I have very little control over where my thoughts take me.
 One minute I’ll be working on a presentation speech at the next ceremonial gathering, and the next minute my mind has drifted into whirlpools of otherworldly proportions.
 It feels like I’m in a dream most of the time.

 Consequently, I’ve gained a reputation as a powerful Knower within the kingdom.
 Which is fine, but it honestly doesn’t matter.